niikpakpobrown/Simple-ML/README.md

 This repo will contain simple, small exercises in data science and machine learning

-MinMaxScaler.py - Use scikit-learn’s MinMaxScaler to rescale a feature array
+Rescaling-a-feature - Use scikit-learn’s MinMaxScaler to rescale a feature array